hlysine/create_connected/README.md

   - A single-use connector that breaks when the network is overstressed.
 - Overstress Clutch
   - A clutch that uncouples after a set delay when the network is overstressed.
 Can be reset with a wrench.
+- Centrifugal Clutch
+  - A clutch that is only coupled if the input RPM is faster than a configurable threshold.
 - Copycat Slab
   - Slab-shaped copycat that can also be placed vertically.
 Puts trapdoors and iron bars in the center.